sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 Presented below is the test plan within the ```sonic-mgmt``` framework for the smart switch reboot.

+###Graceful boot/reboot###

+A graceful boot refers to a controlled and orderly startup process where the system (whether it is a device, DPU, NPU, or the entire system) powers on or reboots without any unexpected interruptions or failures.
+During a graceful boot, all components follow a well-defined sequence to ensure system stability and functionality.

+###Ungraceful boot/reboot###

+An ungraceful boot occurs when the boot process is interrupted, incomplete, or initiated in a hasty or unexpected manner, leading to potential system errors or data corruption.
+This may result from power loss, forced shutdowns, or reboot failures.

 | Event                                     | NPU reboot sequence | DPU reboot sequence |
 | ----------------------------------------- | ------------------- | ------------------- |